TheDataLeek/gitgud/README.md

 (This is actually my workflow for 90% of my projects on github)

+And honestly, this is good enough.
+There's a ton more you can do with git, but that's the basic idea.
+If you stop reading here, you are good to go.
+If you want to learn more, keep reading.

 ## "Uh oh I messed up"

 So git comes with a couple helpful tools to see what went wrong.
 Let's go over these.